plotly/plotly.py-docs/python/templates.md

 > Note: this example uses magic underscore notation to write `go.layout.Template(layout=dict(annotations=[...]))` as ``go.layout.Template(layout_annotations=[...])`

-It is also possible to set your own custom template as the default so that you do not need to pass it by name when constructing graph object figures or calling plotly express functions.
+It is also possible to set your own custom template as the default so that you do not need to pass it by name when constructing graph object figures or calling Plotly Express functions.

 ```python
 import plotly.graph_objects as go